doroteaMonaco/Misfortune-Game-Web-App-1/README.md

 ## Main React Components

 - `DefaultLayout` (in `DefaultLayout.jsx`): Main application wrapper that provides consistent layout structure with navigation bar, message handling, and content area for all pages
-- `HomePage` (in `HomePage.jsx`): Landing page component that displays welcome message, game rules, and navigation buttons to different game modes based on authentication status
+- `HomePage` (in `HomePage.jsx`): Landing page component that displays welcome message, game rules, and navigation buttons.
+For authenticated users, provides access to game and user profile instead of direct history access
 - `GameDemo` (in `GameDemo.jsx`): Demo game implementation with single-round gameplay, 30-second timer, card placement logic, and tutorial-style experience for non-authenticated users
 - `GamePage` (in `GamePage.jsx`): Full authenticated game component with multiple rounds, comprehensive timer management, score tracking, game result saving, and round-by-round progression
+- `ProfilePage` (in `ProfilePage.jsx`): User profile page that displays account information and serves as the gateway to game history.
+This centralizes user-specific features and provides better navigation structure
-- `HistoryPage` (in `HistoryPage.jsx`): Game history viewer with expandable accordion interface showing completed games, detailed statistics, and individual card information with round numbers
+- `HistoryPage` (in `HistoryPage.jsx`): Game history viewer with expandable accordion interface showing completed games, detailed statistics, and individual card information with round numbers.
+Now accessible only through the user profile
 - `AuthComponents` (in `AuthComponents.jsx`): Contains LoginForm component for user authentication with form validation, error handling, and credential submission
-- `NavHeader` (in `NavHeader.jsx`): Navigation bar component that displays authentication status, user information, and provides navigation links to different application sections
+- `NavHeader` (in `NavHeader.jsx`): Navigation bar component that displays authentication status, user information, and provides navigation links.
+Updated to include profile link instead of direct history access for better user experience

 (only _main_ components, minor ones may be skipped)